dan-damit/Scripts-and-Snippets/README.md

 ## 🧭 About the Author

-Crafted by [Me](https://github.com/dan-damit), an IT Specialist with a decade of professional development specializing in modular automation, branded UI/UX, and reputation-hardened diagnostics.
+Crafted by [Me](https://github.com/dan-damit), an IT Specialist with a decade of professional skill development specializing in modular automation, branded UI/UX, and reputation-hardened diagnostics.
 This repo is part of a broader mission: to document and share my resilient and transparent tooling.